News Explorer

 Limitations

 The effective working time of Background App Refresh is limited by Apple to 30 seconds.
-To make effective use of Background App Refresh, News Explorer only download news of the last 30 recently updated feeds, with a preference for feeds that are selected for Background App Refresh in the Feed Manager.
+To make effective use of Background App Refresh, News Explorer only download news of the last 30 recently updated feeds, with a preference for feeds that are selected for Notifications in the Feed Manager.
 Furthermore, News Explorer doesn't sync with iCloud, to prevent issues with the 30 seconds limit.
-This data will be synced in the background when you open the app.
+This data will be synced with iCloud when you open the app.

 Tips